A new vector of cybersecurity threats is on the rise – this time in hardware security.

 A side-channel attack is analogous to the process of cracking the code of a bank safe by listening with a stethoscope to the faint sounds the lock makes when the right numbers are selected on the dial.

 Criminals collect traces of power consumption (reading them with an oscilloscope) while using the device in the ways it is supposed to be used.
-Small variations in power consumption during the normal operations can be captured and reveal the nature of computations performed by the device and even the Secret Key stored inside.
+Small variations in power consumption during the normal operations can be captured and made to reveal the nature of computations performed by the device and even the Secret Key stored inside.

 Side-channel attacks, such as Differential Power Analysis (DPA), Electromagnetic Emissions Analysis (EMEA), especially its Differential Electromagnetic Analysis or DEMA variety, Fault Injection Analysis (FIA), etc., are relatively easy and cheap to mount against cryptographically protected devices.